 In June 2018, AIHW signed a contract with CSIRO to replace the existing METeOR technical platform.
 As part of the upgrade, CSIRO will develop a range of features to enhance and customise the replacement system.

-The development and implementation will occur in the second half of 2018, with the new METeOR system currently projected to ‘go live’ in the first half of 2019.
+Development of the new METeOR system is in progress, for deployment in 2019.
 Training and support will be available for registered organisations and users.

 Quality assurance of METeOR data standards is supported through strong governance arrangements.
 Metadata items pass through rigorous approval processes (including expert data committees and technical reviews) before they can be endorsed by registration authorities.